-Mailjet’s Enterprise plan is designed for large marketing teams and organizations that need to send over 900,000 emails per month.
+Mailjet’s Custom plan is designed for large marketing teams and organizations that need to send over 500,000 emails per month.
 Mailjet doesn’t publish pricing for this plan, but its advanced features suggest that it’s designed for marketers with big budgets and large lists.

-Does the Enterprise plan have all the features big senders or large teams need?
+Does the Custom plan have all the features big senders or large teams need?
 I’d say probably not.
-While it’s tough to compare enterprise-level pricing, it’s easy to see that Mailjet’s Enterprise plan includes far fewer features than other services offer.
+While it’s tough to compare enterprise-level pricing, it’s easy to see that Mailjet’s Custom plan includes far fewer features than other services offer.